Final Humboldt Operational Area Hazard Mitigation Plan Update

 Hazard mitigation is the use of long and short-term strategies to reduce or alleviate the loss of life, personal injury, and property damage that can result from a disaster.
 It involves strategies such as planning, policy changes, programs, projects, and other activities that can mitigate the impacts of hazards.
 It is impossible to predict exactly when and where disasters will occur or the extent to which they will impact an area, but with careful planning and collaboration among public agencies, stakeholders and citizens, it is possible to minimize losses that disasters can cause.

 The Hazard Plan is also a key to funding under FEMA hazard mitigation grant programs.
 Two planning partners have already used the plan to leverage FEMA grant funding.
 The Humboldt Bay Municipal Water District has obtained two hazard mitigation grants for pipeline replacement projects that will help ensure their capacity to provide potable water to residents in the event of an earthquake or flood disaster.
-The City of Fortuna is also in the process of finalizing paperwork for a hazard mitigation grant for the City’s Wastewater Treatment Plant Flood Protection Project.
+The City of Fortuna also secured a hazard mitigation grant for the City’s Wastewater Treatment Plant Flood Protection Project.

 The Draft Hazard Mitigation Plan is provided below.
 Click on a document name to download it to your computer.